lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Media Types Registry {#media-type}

-IANA has added the media types "application/edhoc+cbor-seq" and "application/cid-edhoc+cbor-seq" to the "Media Types" registry.
+IANA is requested to add the media types "application/edhoc+cbor-seq" and "application/cid-edhoc+cbor-seq" to the "Media Types" registry.

 ### application/edhoc+cbor-seq Media Type Registration